dcmartin/motion-ai/docs/JETSON.md

 <img src="https://developer.nvidia.com/sites/default/files/akamai/embedded/images/jetsonNano/gettingStarted/Jetbot_animation_500x282_2.gif" width="75%">

 ## Step 7
-After completing installation steps, the system will boot and request a username and password for the initial administrative account, complete software installation, and display the system keyboard shortcuts (see below):
+After completing installation steps, the system will boot and request a username and password for the initial administrative account, complete software installation, and display the system **Keyboard Shortcuts** which is dismissed via the _circle-X_ in the upper-left corner; see below.

 <img src="https://developer.nvidia.com/sites/default/files/akamai/embedded/images/jetsonNano/gettingStarted/Jetson_Nano-Getting_Started-desktop.png" width="90%">

-**Update: JetPack 4.5**
+After logging into the Jetson, start a `terminal` session by right-clicking on the backround and selecting **_Terminal_** from the list.

+### Note: JetPack 4.5

 The Jetson Nano out-of-the-box is set to low power; enabling the best performance requires both the larger power-supply and jumper as well as software configuration.
-The setup process _should_ ask for confirmation of `MAXN` power.
+The setup process _should_ ask for confirmation of `MAXN` power; see graphic above in upper-right corner.

-**Optional** - Fix for enabling all CPU
+### Optional - Enabling all CPUs

-Sometimes the system (under JetPack 4.4) does not enable all CPU.
-To force use of all CPU, start a `terminal` session by right-clicking on the backround and selecting **_Terminal_** from the list.
-Copy and paste the following commands to create the file `/etc/rc.local` which will run on every reboot and ensure complete GPU and CPU capabilities; password may be requested.
+Sometimes the system (under JetPack 4.4) does not enable all CPUs.
+To force use of all CPUs, **copy and paste ** the following commands into the _terminal_; password may be requested.

 ```
 sudo -s